United Thai Nation Party

-The United Thai Nation Party (พรรครวมไทยสร้างชาติ, RTGS: Ruam Thai Sang Chart) is an ultra-conservative nationalist Thai political party founded on 31 March 2021 by Seksakon Atthawong, the former Deputy Minister to Prime Minister Prayut Chan-o-cha.
+The United Thai Nation Party (พรรครวมไทยสร้างชาติ, RTGS: Ruam Thai Sang Chat) is an ultra-conservative nationalist Thai political party founded on 31 March 2021 by Seksakon Atthawong, the former Deputy Minister to Prime Minister Prayut Chan-o-cha.
 In the run-up to the 2023 general election, then Prime Minister Prayut Chan-o-cha joined the party on 9 January 2023 as its candidate for the position.
 The party emerged as the fifth largest party in Thailand, winning 36 seats in the House of Representatives and 12.55% of the vote.
 The party has been described as ultra-conservative, pro-military, and monarchist.
 In 2023, party spokesperson Akkradech Wongpitakroj claimed that the party espoused modern conservatism.
-Currently, it is the second largest party in the ruling government coalition since 2023.

 History

 Founding Period (2021)

 United Thai Nation Party is a political party, No. 5/2021, registered on 31 March 2021, with Seksakon Atthawong as the founder of the party.
 There party’s first headquarter was established at 169/98 Serm Sub Building Ratchadapisek Rd., Ratchadaphisek Subdistrict, Din Daeng District, Bangkok.